choria-io/website/docs/content/playbooks/data/index.md

 +++
-title = "Data Sources"
+title = "Data Stores"
 weight = 450
 toc = true
 +++

-Data Sources allow you to dynamically read and write data from tools like Consul, etcd or a local memory space.
+Data Stores allow you to dynamically read and write data from tools like Consul, etcd or a local memory space.

-Data Sources are used in a number of places:
+Data Stores are used in a number of places:

   * Inputs can be dynamically read from data stores
   * Data can be written to the data stores